Charley Hull: 2023

-Hull began her year with a T2nd finish at the Tournament of Champions in Orlando, Florida.
+Hull began her year with a tied-2nd finish at the Tournament of Champions in Orlando, Florida.
 She finished four strokes behind winner Brooke Henderson.
 She also finished in a tie for second place at the 2023 U.S. Women's Open at Pebble Beach, three shots behind Allisen Corpuz.
 In the first round of the Aramco Team Series-London in July, she carded a five-under-par 68, firing ten birdies and a quintuple-bogey 10 on the par-5 sixth hole at the Centurion Club.
-She finished the tournament in second place at seven-under-par, three shots behind Nelly Korda.
+She finished the tournament in second place at seven-under-par, four shots behind Nelly Korda.
 In the 2023 Women's British Open at Walton Heath, Hull finished in second place, six shots adrift of winner Lilia Vu, Hull said she felt "deflated" not to win.
 Hull finished second for the fifth time in 2023 at the Kroger Queen City Championship.
 She lost a playoff to Minjee Lee in Cincinnati, Ohio.
-At the 2023 Solheim Cup at Finca Cortesin in Casares, Andalusia, Hull finished with a 120 record as Europe and the United States finished tied 1414, meaning that Europe retained the trophy.
+At the 2023 Solheim Cup at Finca Cortesin in Casares, Andalusia, Hull finished with a 1–2–0 record as Europe and the United States finished tied 14–14, meaning that Europe retained the trophy.
 Hull was defeated, 4 and 2, by Danielle Kang in singles.
 She finished the year at number eight in the world rankings.